 90% of Women Have Cellulite

 Cellulite is a dirty word in the beauty industry.
 For how many products that promise to get rid of it, you’d think it was a fatal condition.
 And yet, judging by the models in beauty and fashion ads (even ones who claim not to have used Photoshop), cellulite seems not to exist.
-The truth, however, is that cellulite affects 90% of women.
+The truth, however, is that cellulite affects 80% to 90% of women.
 According to Scientific American, cellulite is particularly common in women in part because of our hormones.

 Estrogen levels decrease as we age, and this causes the loss of blood vessel receptors in the thighs, which leads to decreased circulation and, thus, a depletion of collagen production.
 When fat cells protrude through the collagen, that’s cellulite, and because we have three layers of fat around our knees, butt, and thighs, that’s where we’re more likely to see it.
 “A women's body is basically … genetically designed to be a place for cellulite to develop,” says Scientific American.
 By the age of 30, the large majority of women have it, even models.

 The interesting thing about stretch marks, or striae, is that models, in particular, are even more likely to have them.
 That’s because stretch marks are actually scars that occur when the dermis (aka, the thick layer of tissue below your skin) stretches and tears, which inevitably happens after a growth spurt—something that someone of model height would be familiar with.
 “You don’t get six feet tall during puberty without having stretch marks,” a professional photoshopper told Refinery29 in late 2016.